 The Princeton Institute of Materials strives to give students a deep understanding of fundamental science and a great appreciation for technology development through our courses and research opportunities.
 Both undergraduate and graduate students alike are well-prepared for a wide variety of future career opportunities.

-Students must apply to and be admitted to a specific academic department (not PRISM) and must fulfill all departmental and joint degree requirements, including a doctoral thesis related to materials.
+Students must apply to and be admitted to a specific academic department (not the Princeton Institute of Materials).
+They must fulfill all departmental and joint degree requirements, including a doctoral thesis related to materials.
 They may apply to the program at any time after matriculating in their home department but are encouraged to do so in their first year; those wishing to pursue the joint degree should speak to their graduate administrator.

-The plan of study for students pursuing the joint degree is coordinated with input from the director of PRISM.
-All students must take a minimum of three courses approved by PRISM.
+The plan of study for students pursuing the joint degree is coordinated with input from their graduate administrator.
+All students must take a minimum of three courses approved by the Princeton Institute of Materials.

 Please see the Princeton Institute of Material's website for a complete list of courses that fulfill the materials science course requirements.

-The dissertation must have a clear materials focus, and be approved by the Princeton Institute of Material’s program director.
-A member of the dissertation committee (either reader or examiner) must also be a PRISM affiliated faculty member.
+The dissertation must have a clear materials focus and be approved by the Princeton Institute of Material’s program director.
+A member of the dissertation committee (either reader or examiner) must also be a Princeton Institute of Materials affiliated faculty member.

 - Alejandro W. Rodriguez